qbb84/rareMobDrops/README.md

 # rareMobDrops

-Easily create custom head drops for all 1.19.3 livung entities, and players!
+Easily create custom head drops for all 1.19.3 living entities, and players!